cerberauth/cyber-security-acronyms/README.md

 **FAPI** (Financial-Grade API)
 : The Financial-grade API is a highly secured OAuth profile that aims to provide specific implementation guidelines for security and interoperability.
 The Financial-grade API security profile can be applied to APIs in any market area that requires a higher level of security than provided by standard OAuth or OpenID Connect.

+**FIDO** (Fast IDentity Online)
+: Set of open standards for secure authentication, aiming to reduce reliance on passwords by enabling users to authenticate to online services using simpler and more secure methods such as biometrics or hardware tokens.

 **IAM** (Identity and Access Management)

 **IdP** (Identity Provider)